-Participants indicated that when their partner indicates no interest in participating in a specific sex act, they experience a variety of feelings.
-Most expressed among these were unhappiness (16.2%), disappointment (10.8%), and frustrated (9.7%).
-Some participants reported feelings of anger (6.9%), indifference (9.7), resentfulness (9.6%) and unforgiving (8.4%).
+The survey responses suggested that when participants would experience a variety of feelings when their partners showed no interest in participating in a specific sex act.
+Most expressed among these were unhappiness (16.2%), disappointment (10.8%), and frustration (9.7%).
+Some participants reported feelings of anger (6.9%), indifference (9.7), resentfulness (9.6%), and unforgiving (8.4%).

-Perceived Entitlement to Getting their Sexual Needs Met
+Perceived Entitlement to Getting Their Sexual Needs Met

 Participants were asked about their sense of entitlement to have their sexual needs met.
-54% of participants indicated strongly agreeing or somewhat agreeing with this perspective.
-While only 15.3% of participants disagreed strongly or somewhat disagreed.
-Just over one quarter of participants (25.7%) neither agreed or disagreed.
+54% of participants strongly agreed or somewhat agreed that they are entitled to have their sexual needs met while only 15.3% of participants disagreed strongly or somewhat disagreed.
+Just over one quarter of participants (25.7%) neither agreed nor disagreed.
 No response was indicated for 5.6% of participants.